hajaknow/cdk-ts-workshop/README.md

 npm run dynamodb-scan-items
 ```

 ## EXERCISE Y: Dev and Prod Stages

 The [CDK Stage](https://docs.aws.amazon.com/cdk/v2/guide/stages.html) represents a group of one or more CDK stacks
 that are configured to deploy together.
 Use stages to deploy the same grouping of stacks to multiple environments,
 such as development, testing, and production.

+0. Destroy your current stack `cdklocal destroy --force`
 1. Create the class AppStage (that extends cdk.Stage) into a new file: `lib/stages/AppStage.ts`
 2. In the Stage constructor, create AppStack with the same logical id `AppStack`.
 3. Next let's create two stages: `Dev` and `Prod`!

 Replace the contents of `bin/app.ts` with the following code: